mozilla/pkipolicy/rootstore/policy.md

-    included, MAY only be done after careful consideration of the CA operator’s current policies, practices, and audits, and MAY be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
+    included, MAY only be done after careful consideration of the CA operator’s current policies, practices, and audits, and MAY be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into [Bugzilla][Bugzilla], as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
-2.  enabling EV in a CA certificate that is currently included, MAY only be done after careful consideration of the CA operator’s current policies, practices, and audits, and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
+2.  enabling EV in a CA certificate that is currently included, MAY only be done after careful consideration of the CA operator’s current policies, practices, and audits, and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into [Bugzilla][Bugzilla], as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
-3.  disabling a CA certificate is the act of turning off one or more of the trust bits (websites or email), and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes]; *and*
+3.  disabling a CA certificate is the act of turning off one or more of the trust bits (websites or email), and MAY be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into [Bugzilla][Bugzilla], as described in the [Root Change Process][Root-Changes]; *and*
-4.  a representative of the CA operator or a representative of Mozilla MAY request that a CA certificate be removed by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes].
+4.  a representative of the CA operator or a representative of Mozilla MAY request that a CA certificate be removed by submitting a bug report into [Bugzilla][Bugzilla], as described in the [Root Change Process][Root-Changes].

 ### 7.3 Removals ###